xiasnocap/Discord-Nitro-Generator/README.md

 # Discord-Nitro-Generator
-The fastest and powerful nitro generator you can find
+The fastest and powerful discord nitro generator you can find